camunda/camunda-docs-static/get-started/content/bpmn20/project-setup.md

 ```

 {{< note title="Empty META-INF/processes.xml" class="info" >}}
-You can leave the META-INF/processes.xml file empty.
+You can leave the `META-INF/processes.xml` file empty.
 In that case, default values are used.
-See the <a href="/manual/master/user-guide/process-applications/the-processes-xml-deployment-descriptor/#empty-processes-xml">Empty Processes.xml</a> section of the <a href="/manual/master/user-guide">User Guide</a> for more information
+See the [Empty Processes.xml](/manual/latest/user-guide/process-applications/the-processes-xml-deployment-descriptor/#empty-processes-xml) section of the [User Guide](/manual/latest/user-guide) for more information
 {{< /note >}}

 At this point you have successfully set up the process application and you can start modeling the first process.